notsuju/Make-Windows-Incredible/README.md

 ![Screenshot 2024-06-19 223944](https://github.com/notsuju/Make-Windows-Incredible/assets/131643792/2bede3d8-1a78-40f8-8b3b-44a72f1a890a)

-1. Install Chololatey by running command prompt as administrator and paste this `Set-ExecutionPolicy Bypass -Scope Process -Force; [System.Net.ServicePointManager]::SecurityProtocol = [System.Net.ServicePointManager]::SecurityProtocol -bor 3072; iex ((New-Object System.Net.WebClient).DownloadString('https://community.chocolatey.org/install.ps1'))` and hit enter and let it install until you see successful.

-2. Now install Keypirinha by running this command `choco install keypirinha` in command prompt with administrator
+1. Now install Keypirinha by running this command `choco install keypirinha` in command prompt with administrator

-3. Now go to `C:\ProgramData\chocolatey\lib\keypirinha\tools\Keypirinha` and create a shortcut of keypirinha.exe
+2. Now go to `C:\ProgramData\chocolatey\lib\keypirinha\tools\Keypirinha` and create a shortcut of keypirinha.exe

 see here
 ![key](https://github.com/notsuju/Make-Windows-Incredible/assets/131643792/6321d525-e3e4-48c2-8961-39bb738e4ed1)

-5. Now **window+r** and type **shell:startup**
+3. Now **window+r** and type **shell:startup**

-6. It will open in file manager
+4. It will open in file manager

-7. Move the shortcut to this location
+5. Move the shortcut to this location

-8. Restart your computer
+6. Restart your computer

-9. Now go to `C:\ProgramData\chocolatey\lib\keypirinha\tools\Keypirinha\default\App` and open keypirinha.ini file in notepad.
+7. Now go to `C:\ProgramData\chocolatey\lib\keypirinha\tools\Keypirinha\default\App` and open keypirinha.ini file in notepad.

-10. Close notepad and reopem notepad as administrator
+8. Close notepad and reopem notepad as administrator

-11. Now copy the raw file from [here](https://github.com/notsuju/Make-Windows-Incredible/blob/main/Keypirinha.ini) by clicking the raw option
+9. Now copy the raw file from [here](https://github.com/notsuju/Make-Windows-Incredible/blob/main/Keypirinha.ini) by clicking the raw option

-12. Now delete everything in file that you have opened in notepad and paste this new raw file in there and save.
+10. Now delete everything in file that you have opened in notepad and paste this new raw file in there and save.

-13. Now do **win+ctrl+k** (we will change it alt+space later)
+11. Now do **win+ctrl+k** (we will change it alt+space later)

-14. In keypirinha search box search config and click on keypirinha: Configure
+12. In keypirinha search box search config and click on keypirinha: Configure

 see here

 ![Screenshot 2024-06-19 224405](https://github.com/notsuju/Make-Windows-Incredible/assets/131643792/7f80aeec-94b4-408b-8378-c3682ea3ca41)

-15. This is will open two text editor windows
+13. This is will open two text editor windows

-16. Now just paste this
+14. Now just paste this

 `[app]
 hotkey_run = Alt+Space